Acne Scars Treatment Overview

 Acne scar removal

-The first step in treating acne scars is to stop the formation of new acne.
-From there, acne scar treatments should be customized depending on the characteristics of your skin and scars.
+The first step in treating acne scars is to stop new acne from forming.
+From there, acne scar treatments should be customized based on your skin and scars.

-- A large number of deep acne scars is more likely to require surgical excision combined with a series of dermabrasion treatments or aggressive laser peels.
+For small, shallow scars, dermal fillers work well.
+Deep acne scarring is more likely to require surgical excision combined with a series of dermabrasion treatments or aggressive laser peels.

-Before deciding on an acne scar treatment, consult a board certified doctor to determine what's best for your specific situation and set realistic expectations for what you can achieve.
-In many cases, acne scars cannot be completely removed, only improved.
+Always consult with a board certified doctor to determine the best treatment for you and set realistic expectations.
+In many cases, acne scars can only be improved and not completely removed.

-- CO2 laser - Includes Fraxel Repair Laser, Active FX and Deep FX, Juvia and others; usually requires one treatment with significant downtime
+- CO2 laser: Includes Fraxel Repair Laser, Active FX, and Deep FX, Juvia, and others.
+These types of lasers usually require one treatment with significant downtime.

-- Erbium laser - Includes Fraxel Restore Laser, ProFractional Laser and others; usually performed in a series with minimal downtime
+- Erbium laser: Includes Fraxel Restore Laser and ProFractional Laser.
+These are usually performed in a series with minimal downtime.

-- Dermabrasion for acne scars - Small, rapidly spinning wheel with a roughened surface similar to fine-grained sandpaper is used to remove the upper layers of your skin
+- n: A small, rapidly spinning wheel with a surface similar to fine-grained sandpaper removes the upper layers of your skin.

-- Punch excision - Small, sharp punch instrument is used to cut out severe boxcar or icepick acne scars; surrounding skin is sutured together
+- Punch excision: A small, sharp punch instrument is used to cut out severe boxcar or ice pick acne scars.
+The surrounding skin is then sutured together.

-- Punch graft - Same as punch excision, but instead of suturing surrounding skin together after the acne scar is excised, skin is taken from another body area and grafted to the former location of the scar
+- Punch graft: Follows the same process as a punch excision, but instead of sutures, skin from another body area is grafted to the scar.

 Was this guide helpful?
 Thanks for your feedback